Coyote6/drupal-8-custom-editor-module-base/README.md

 A few important items to note:

+  1. Folder structure must contain the MYMODULE.info.yml and MYMODULE.module files and the editor plugin must be in the folder structure src/Plugin/Editor directory in your module for Drupal 8 to automatically discover the file.

+  2. The editor plugin file name must match your class name inside of that file.

-  1. You must have the comments!
+  3. You must have the comments!
 The values set into the comments are used by Drupal:
 /*
  * @Editor(
  *   id = "myeditor",